knoup/xviii/README.md

 *INF can either MOVE, PARTIALLY ROTATE, or FULLY ROTATE in addition to attacking.

 *CAV can either FULLY ROTATE, or PARTIALLY ROTATE in addition to moving/attacking

+*However, unless otherwise stated, units may not ROTATE or MOVE at all AFTER attacking.

 *d stands for [6-sided] dice; a roll of 4 with modifiers of 0.5d and 1d will